10-12 Course Catalogue

 Grade 10 Courses

-Career and Life Education
+Career Life Education 10 (MCLE-10)

 Career Life Education helps students to develop the skills they need to become self-directed individuals who set goals, make thoughtful decisions, and take responsibility for pursuing their goals throughout life.
 The course encourages students to explore a range of pathways beyond secondary school, develop health and wellness goals, and polish their employability and financial planning skills.